Sarah2407/alx-system_engineering-devops/0x01-shell_permissions/README.md

-UNIX-multiuser ability encourages permissions to begiven for file accessibilty
+UNIX-multiuser ability encourages permissions to be given for file accessibility.